visgl/luma.gl/docs/api-reference/engine/animation-loop.md

 `animationLoop.toDataURL()`

+### isContextLost()

+Returns the current state of the WebGL context used by the animation loop.

 ## Callback Parameters

 The callbacks `onInitialize`, `onRender` and `onFinalize` that the app supplies to the `AnimationLoop`, will be called with an object containing named parameters: